jayaraj-kannan/Smart-Expense-Manager/README.md

 - Uses Firebase Authentication for secure user login and registration.
 - Backend validation handled using Firebase Admin SDK.
 - Ensures safe handling of sensitive data.

 ---

-## 🤝 Contributing

-We welcome contributions to improve the Smart Expense Manager.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Commit your changes.
-4. Push to your fork.
-5. Create a pull request.

----